French ship Pourquoi Pas? (2005)

-Pourquoi Pas ?
-(Why Not?) is a research vessel built in Saint-Nazaire, France by Alstom Marine for IFREMER and the French Navy and primarily used by Service hydrographique et océanographique de la Marine (SHOM).
+Pourquoi Pas ? (/fr/; Why Not?) is a research vessel built in Saint-Nazaire, France by Alstom Marine for IFREMER and the French Navy and primarily used by Service hydrographique et océanographique de la Marine (SHOM).
 Pourquoi Pas ? was ordered in December 2002 and completed in July 2005.
 The 66 million euro cost was financed by IFREMER (55%) and the French Navy (45%).

 Name

 She is named after explorer Jean-Baptiste Charcot's famous ship.
 A space is required immediately before a question mark in French orthography, and accordingly, in French Pourquoi Pas ? is the correct way to write the name.

 Use

+An ROV aboard the Pourquoi Pas ?